gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ## Familiarizing with Gatsby pages

 Open up the `/src` directory in your code editor.
-Inside is a single directory: `/pages`.
+Open single directory inside: `/pages`.

 Open the file at `src/pages/index.js`.
 The code in this file creates a component that contains a single div, and some text — appropriately, “Hello world!”